superxc3/xcmkb/list of items/list of keyboards/60percent/sofle/sofleplus/firmware-changelog.md

 2. A few new attributes added by NZND, hover to know the usage
 3. When move your trackball, it goes to last layer automatically.
 OLED shows "TBALL" and trackball lights up in white color.

+### Known issues
+1. Pressing keys on board cannot wake the pc, seems like a known issue for board with pimoroni trackball.
+2. Animated calcifer unwilling to sleep even left idle for long.
+3. No layer indicator for pimoroni trackball.

 ### Firmware: Version 1.2AOLED beta
 Removed and replaced with better Version 2.0